MustaphaU/Merlin-RecSys-MLOps-on-AWS/Merlin-MLOps-on-AWS-with-with-Cluster_Autoscaler/documentation/SETUP_INSTRUCTIONS.md

 # Deploying a Recommender System with Continuous Retraining on Amazon EKS
+*Autoscaling with Kubernetes Cluster Autoscaler and Kubernetes Horizontal Autoscaler*

 ## Follow these steps to set up the infrastructure and deploy the recommender system: